 Avaus - Opening.
-Becoming an agent in the field of arts and culture in Finland

-Old entry.
-Avaus - Opening.
 Becoming an agent in the field

-of arts and culture in Finland (2017-2019) is a project which supports the participation
+of arts and culture in Finland (2017-2020) was a project which supported the participation

 of artists and cultural workers of non-Finnish origin or background in the

 Finnish arts and culture scene.
-The project is carried out together with the
+The project was carried out together with the

-Center for Cultural Policy Research Cupore and Globe Art Point, and it is supported
+Center for Cultural Policy Research Cupore and Globe Art Point, and it was supported

 by the Ministry of Education and Culture and the National Agency for Education.